ethan-green3/Shopify-GreenMoney-Lockout/README.md

 # Shopify–Green Money Integration
 ### Payment Processing Pipeline (Go + PostgreSQL + Shopify + Green Money)

-This project implements a **custom ACH payment integration** between Shopify and Green Money for Lockout Supplements.
+This project implements a **custom eDebit payment integration** between Shopify and Green Money for Lockout Supplements.
 Because Green Money is *not* a Shopify-approved payment provider, all logic is handled manually through:

 - Shopify webhooks